kowsikarajkumar72/Movie_Recommendation_system/README.md

 These recommendations showed stronger semantic and contextual similarity to the user's movie preferences.

-## 🖥️ Gradio Interface

-A **Gradio** interface was also developed to demonstrate the recommendation system.

-Users can provide movie titles, and the system generates movie recommendations based on their selections.

-The interface is intended as a demonstration of how the recommendation model could be used in an interactive application.

 ## 📈 Key Findings

 * Word2Vec provides basic semantic relationships through word-level embeddings.